Tip #1: Balancing it All

 Tip #2: Where and How Long to Study

-Students know themselves best.
-Whether they study better in their dorm room with headphones and their favorite music or in a quite space in the library, they need to find something that works for them.
-Once students find their sweet spot, encourage them to break up studying into timeblocks—study for 30-50 minutes at a time, then taking a quick break before starting again.
-This approach can help students stay energized and focused.
+You know you best.
+Whether you study better in your dorm room with your headphones and your favorite music or in a quite space in the library, find something that works for you.
+Once you find your sweet spot, break up your studying into time blocks.
+Try studying for 30-50 minutes and then allowing yourself a quick break in between those studying times.
+This approach can help you stay energized and focused.

-College is a fantastic place to gain independence, but that doesn’t mean students can’t ask for help along the way.
-If they seem to be struggling with something in a class, encourage them to utilize office hours for further clarification outside of class.
-After all, that’s why you have them!
-If students seem to be feeling extremely stressed or just not quite themselves, check in and encourage them to reach out to any of the counseling services or health center resources.
+College is a fantastic place to gain independence and be on your own, but that doesn’t mean you can’t ask for help along the way.
+If you are struggling with something in a class, find out what your instructors office hours are and ask for clarification.
+That’s why they have them!
+If you are feeling extremely stressed or just not quite yourself, make sure to reach out any of the counseling services or health center.